reid23/yet-another-pompfen-store/README.md

  - An additional buffer of 50mm of foam behind the EPP can help it degrade less when chainbreaking.
 The 50mm buffer can then be replaced easily.
      - you don't need to tape this in place if you have a tight cover

+### Slicing

+Generally, use the two .3mf files in the `slice` folder.
+They contain all the modifications described below and are what I use to print the parts.
+They are separated by material.

+For completeness, I've written up everything here, though I may remove this going forward.
+Generally speaking check the .3mf files for the final recommendation; what is below should only be used for getting the general idea.

 ### `blade_f`
  - print flange side down or elephant foot can mess with the spline geometry